Last Updated on

 In my very recent massage guides, I shared my tips on massaging your back and shoulders.
 Today, my focus is the neck and spinal region and little fact here that neck is the second most stressed region after your back.
-Have you ever noticed that whenever you feel tired at the office or after a workout, you tend to stretch your back, raise your shoulders or turn your neck, and it does give a bit of relieving?
+Have you ever noticed that whenever you feel tired at the office or after a workout, you tend to stretch your back, raise your shoulders or turn your neck, and it does give a bit of relief?

-A simple yet an effective neck massage can prove to be incredibly relaxing and rejuvenating.
+A simple yet effective neck massage can prove to be incredibly relaxing and rejuvenating.
 In this guide, I’ve shared some of my personal rules and techniques that have therapeutic effects on your body as well.
-You will definitely feel an instant relief from a chronic headache, neck pain, and overall bodily stress.
+You will definitely feel instant relief from a chronic headache, neck pain, and overall bodily stress.

 Though you can try these techniques on your own, I recommend taking the assistance of a family member for more relaxing results.
 Before we begin with the guide, have a quick go through these simple rules.

 Rules to Remember

 - Don’t rush into things.
 Avoid quick rubbing over the neck, instead, be gentle and gradual.